m-popovic/chrF/README.md

 chrF++ is a tool for automatic evaluation of machine translation output based on character n-gram precision and recall enhanced with word n-grams.
 The tool calculates the  F-score averaged on all character and word n-grams, where the default character n-gram order is 6 and word n-gram order is 2.
+The arithmetic mean is used for n-gram averaging.

 Recent experiments have shown that adding word 1-grams and 2-grams to the standard character 6-grams improves the Pearson correlation with direct human assessments.
-The arithmetic mean is used for n-gram averaging.
+If you want to use only character n-grams, just set the word n-gram order to 0.

 It is written in Python, so you have to install Python 2 or Python 3.
 The option -h, --help outputs a description of the available command line options.